citp/privacy-policy-historical/o/op/opp/opportunitiesplanet.com.md

-> *The following text is extracted and transformed from the opportunitiesplanet.com privacy policy that was archived on 2015-10-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151009010754id_/http%3A//www.opportunitiesplanet.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the opportunitiesplanet.com privacy policy that was archived on 2016-06-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160620213922id_/http%3A//www.opportunitiesplanet.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy - Opportunities Planet

 If you require any more information or have any questions about our privacy policy, please feel free to contact us by email at our **[contact form](http://www.opportunitiesplanet.com/contact/ "Contact")**.